cosmos/cosmos-sdk/x/ibc/spec/01_concepts.md

 IBC Tendermint clients then verifies the version number against their `ChainId` and treat the `VersionHeight` as the Tendermint block-height.

-Tendermint chains wishing to use epochs to maintain persistent IBC connections even across height-resetting upgrades must format their chain-ids in the following manner: `{chainID}-{version}`.
+Tendermint chains wishing to use epochs to maintain persistent IBC connections even across height-resetting upgrades must format their chain-ids in the following manner: `{chainID}-{version_number}`.
 On any height-resetting upgrade, the chainID **MUST** be updated with a higher version number than the previous value.

 Ex:

-Before upgrade ChainID: `gaiamainnet-3`
+- Before upgrade ChainID: `gaiamainnet-3`
-After upgrade ChainID: `gaiamainnet-4`
+- After upgrade ChainID: `gaiamainnet-4`

 Clients that do not require epochs, such as the solo-machine client, simply hardcode `0` into the version number whenever they need to return an IBC height when implementing IBC interfaces and use the `VersionHeight` exclusively.

-Other client-types may implement their own logic to verify the IBC Heights that relayers provide in their Update, Misbehavior, and
+Other client-types may implement their own logic to verify the IBC Heights that relayers provide in their `Update`, `Misbehavior`, and
-Verify functions respectively.
+`Verify` functions respectively.

 The IBC interfaces expect an `ibcexported.Height` interface, however all clients should use the concrete implementation provided in
 `02-client/types` and reproduced above.